sirech/homepage2/src/pages/articles/2019-12-14-comparing-traefik2-with-traefik/index.md

         clientAuthType: RequireAndVerifyClientCert
 ```

-I think this has to be dynamic configuration, although I'm not sure.
+I think this has to be a dynamic configuration, although I'm not sure.
 Then it's a matter of activating that configuration for your router (full compose file [here](https://github.com/sirech/traefik2-test/blob/master/docker-compose.app3.yml#L4-L12)):

 ```yaml
 labels: